vpolaris/isc-dhcp_with_glass/README.md

-# Container for ISC-DHCP with at touch of GLASS
+# Container for ISC-DHCP with a touch of GLASS

 ## Goal
 This project aims to build a full ISC DHCP server with the Web User Interface nammed Glass who provide a convenient way to manage the DHCP server in a single container.
 The container support amd64 et arm64 architectures.
 The distribution used to create the container is [Fedora 36]